There’s a growing body of research all about the benefits of sharing your bed with a partner.

 Touch is a powerful force as groundbreaking research from the University of Virginia demonstrated.

-The Assistant Professor of Psychology, James Coan, administered MRIs to 16 married women and warned them they might experience some type of shock.
+The Assistant Professor of Psychology, James Coan, administered MRIs to 16 married women and warned them that they might experience some type of shock.

 The MRI scans indicated that the participants were experiencing anxiety.